ibexa/documentation-user/docs/personalization/personalization.md

     Both products and Content items can be referred to as content and the BUY [event](event_types.md) can be understood as the CONSUME event.

-Before you can use the personalization service, you must [enable it](enabling_personalization.md).
+Before you can use the Personalization service, you must [enable it](enabling_personalization.md).
 Then, for the service to generate relevant recommendations, you can [change the default configuration](perso_configuration.md).
 Finally, you can [feed it with data](content_import.md), or wait until the service